aws/aws-lc-rs/aws-lc-fips-sys/README.md

 `libssl_path` is also exported.
 Cargo exposes these values to direct dependents as versioned `DEP_AWS_LC_FIPS_*` environment variables.

+`root` is also exported for dependents that predate the keys above.
+It names a directory containing the build.
+It is the output root when built from source, or the install prefix for a pre-installed AWS-LC.

 `link_kind` is `static` or `dylib`, usable directly as the `<kind>` in a `cargo:rustc-link-lib=<kind>=<name>` directive.